bitfocus/website/for-developers/Satellite-API.md

 * `VALUE` the value of the variable, base64 encoded.
 The encoding is so that special characters and newlines don't have to be escaped, avoiding a wide range of easy to trigger bugs.

 #### Locked state update (Since v1.8.0)
-This can be received when `PINCODE_LOCK` was specified when addign the device
+This can be received when `PINCODE_LOCK` was specified when adding the device

 `LOCKED-STATE DEVICEID=00000 LOCKED=true CHARACTER_COUNT=0`
 * `DEVICEID` the unique identifier used to add the device